 All children like stories particularly if such stories are made interesting by the teacher.
-For the adolescent students of the secondary level of education, the story must be linked with the students own personal experiences.
+For the adolescent students of the secondary level of education, the story must be linked with the students' own personal experiences.
+This method can be applied to teach Sirah and Tahdhib and some important religious topics.